codecrafting-io/asus-setup-tool/README.md

 - Failed to remove file.
 Restart the pc and try again.
 Sometimes files fail to remove, so restart the PC and try again.
 - Failed to remove service.
 Sometimes services failed to be removed, reboot and try again
 - Failed to remove AiSuite3.
 Reboot and try again.
+- AuraSync does not detect my devices.
+This is due to LightingService not being started or not detecting devices properly.
+Try the new AuraSync version and select only the modules that fit your needs.
+If that doesn't work and your product is released after the first half of 2023, AuraSync may simply not support it.

 If you still have errors using the tool, open a PowerShell as a Administrator, navigate to the directory where you extract the tool, type the command `$global:DebugPreference = 'Continue'` and then `.\Setup.bat` to run ASUS Setup Tool.
 Copy the text for a `.txt` file and open an issue.